Table of Contents

 The zyBooks version of the Data Structures & Algorithms in C++ provides a powerful interactive learning environment

-Data Structures & Algorithms in C++ zyVersion contains the complete content of the authors’ object-oriented C++ data structures book, which is based on their market-leading data structure books in Java and Python.
+The Data Structures & Algorithms in C++ zyVersion contains the updated 2nd edition content of the authors’ object-oriented C++ data structures book, plus new interactive animations and learning questions to help students learn faster and more effectively.

 • Offers a comprehensive introduction to data structures and algorithms, including their design, analysis, and implementation